 Fellows also have dedicated research time and are expected to participate in clinical or basic science research projects.
 The fellows are expected to be involved in education and supervision of junior trainee registrars and participate in the Emergency Department and on-call rosters.

-The fellow will be expected to publish at least one substantial paper, prepare papers for conferences, prepare journal clubs, and contribute to the rich intellectual life of the hospital.
+The Fellow will be expected to publish at least one substantial paper, prepare papers for conferences, prepare journal clubs, and contribute to the rich intellectual life of the hospital.

 The fellowship begins in February each year and has a strong clinical component, with a busy operating schedule and clinics with a significant number of new tertiary referrals from a wide and steady source of emergency patients.